Mbappe dismisses talk of Cavani-Neymar rift

 Mbappe insists there will be no problems, though, having already shared a joke with Neymar on WhatsApp.

-"Cavani is a great player," Mbappe said.
+"Cavani is a great player," Mbappe told a media conference ahead of France's friendly with Uruguay on Monday.
 "He is really good for PSG.

 "What happened with Neymar is...
 I sent a message on WhatsApp to Neymar with the video.
 And he laughed.
 So it is nothing.